life0fun/predictionio-spark/oryx-example/README.md

 2. cp oryx-batch/serving/speed subdirectories.

+3. oryx.conf app configuration
-3. Create a configuration file for the app, specify host names, ports and directories.
-In particular, choose data and model directories on HDFS that exist and will be accessible to the user running Oryx binaries.
+  a. choose data and model directories on HDFS that exist and will be accessible to the user running Oryx binaries.

+  b. zk-servers = "localhost:2181"

+  To verify zookeeper
+  $ZK_HOME/bin/zkCli.sh
+    ls /
+    ls /zookeeper

 4. specify SPARK_CONF_DIR and point to where spark-env.sh.

 5. modify oryx app conf file to reduce batch streaming executor mem and cores.